ABenat1988/Classic-Tower-Defense/README.md

     * that value refers to the center of the element
     * at the declaration, that value is based on the position of the parent's tower
 * projectileElm
-    * refers to the DOM of the object
+    * refers to the DOM element of the object
 * width
     * size in px of the element (used of the DOM)
 * target _(needs to be given as parameter )_